 Validate your ID number against global databases: Stripe will collect your name, date of birth, and government ID number, like the last 4 of your SSN, and check this information against a global set of databases to confirm that it exists.

-Stripe’s identity verification technology uses computer vision to create temporary biometric identifiers of your face from the selfies and the picture on your photo ID—and compares the two.
+Stripe’s identity verification technology uses computer vision to create biometric identifiers of your face from the selfies and the picture on your photo ID—and compares the two.
 This mimics what a person does to verify that your face matches the face on your ID document in-person, like a cashier who reviews your driver's license to verify that it’s real, then checks that you look like the photo on the ID document.

 There are two different sets of permissions that we will ask of you for Stripe Identity.

 Stripe will use the captured images to improve the accuracy of our biometric verification technology.
 This will help us reduce cases where we falsely reject legitimate users or approve fraudsters pretending to be someone else.
-If you give us permission, we will occasionally generate additional biometric identifiers for training purposes—which will be deleted within 48 hours.
+If you give us permission, we will occasionally generate additional biometric identifiers for training purposes—which will be deleted within one year.
 You can withdraw your consent to Stripe’s use of your biometric information at any point by contacting us at email@example.com.